arttumiettinen/pi2/README.md

 ## Getting help

-It's best to start from examples, but there is also some help built-in to the pi2 program and in the Python bindings.
+The program should be relatively easy to use if you are familiar with command line tools or Python.
+It's best to start from examples (see above), but there is also some help built-in to the pi2 program and in the Python bindings.

-For raw pi2: Open command line or terminal and run `pi2 help` to get a list of commands.
+For raw pi2: Open command line or terminal and run `pi2` or `pi2 help` to get a list of commands.

 From Python:
 ```